📌 Also check out my talks and blog posts.

 - Google Classroom is a platform that one of the schools where I teach has been using to create a virtual space for each classroom, to support communication between students and teachers and to submit assignments.

-Also check out this living document: js-test competitors & alternatives (for reference) · Issue #61 · adrienjoly/js-test
+Check out this living document: js-test competitors & alternatives (for reference) · Issue #61 · adrienjoly/js-test

 Past interventions